Seafarer Mortgages Explained

 How to get a seafarer mortgage

-Seafarers will have to do things slightly differently to other mortgage customers.
-Getting all your income and tax information together is very important.
-You may also need to prove your residency.
-A mortgage broker who specialises in seafarer borrowers will be able to help you organise your affairs and work out what information you need to hand over.
-If you make an enquiry we can arrange for a specialist advisor with experience assisting people in this specific profession to contact you straight away.
+A mortgage broker specialising in seafarer borrowers will be able to help you organise your affairs and work out what information you need to hand over.
+If you make an enquiry, we can arrange for a specialist advisor with experience assisting people in this profession to contact you immediately.

 Check whether you’re eligible